Evolution of cooperation in networks with well-connected cooperators: Introduction

-A social network can be described as a set of nodes (the individuals) and a set of links (their social connections).
-Network structure is commonly quantified by various network measures, with the number of links a node has (its \textit{degree}, corresponding to an individual’s number of social connections or social interaction partners) constituting a fundamental measure.
-A large body of work has investigated the effect of different structural network features on the evolution of cooperation, via computer simulation (see \cite{Szabo2007,Roca2009} for reviews).
-Some features which have been found to have important effects include degree distribution \cite{Santos2005,Santos2006}, degree heterogeneity \cite{Santos2006evol,Santos2012}, average degree \cite{Ohtsuki2006}, degree assortativity \cite{Rong2007}, network clustering \cite{Assenza2008}, and modularity \cite{Voelkl2009}.
+A social network can be described as a set of nodes and a set of edges, where each node constitutes an individual and the edges constitute their social connections.
+A large body of work has investigated how the spread and viability of cooperation is affected by different structural network features, such as degree distribution (\cite{Santos2005,Santos2006}), degree heterogeneity (\cite{Santos2006evol,Santos2012}), average degree (\cite{Ohtsuki2006}), degree assortativity (\cite{duh2019assortativity, Rong2007, wang2014degree}), clustering (\cite{Assenza2008, david2023clustering}), and modularity (\cite{gianetto2015network, Voelkl2009}; see \cite{jusup2022social, Roca2009, Szabo2007} for reviews).
 However, while the role of network structure in the evolution of cooperation thus has been extensively investigated, little is known about the role of the positions of cooperative and defective individuals in the network (in other words, the role of correlations between cooperative strategy and node properties such as connectedness; \cite{Chen2008}).
-Real-world social networks across species are characterized by considerable heterogeneity in the social positions of individuals, where some are more socially connected than others.
+Across species, real-world social networks are characterized by considerable heterogeneity in the social positions of individuals, where some are more socially connected than others (\cite{brask2021,Krause2015}).
 If cooperative individuals tend to have specific social network positions, this may affect the spread and persistence of cooperation.
-In particular, it may intuitively be expected that cooperation should fare better in situations where cooperative individuals have more social connections (i.e. higher degree) than defective individuals, as their higher social connectedness could potentially help them propagate their strategy.
-Such effects could potentially help promoting and maintaining cooperation in the real world.
-However, our understanding of the effect of cooperator connectedness on the evolution of cooperation is currently limited.
+In particular, it may intuitively be expected that cooperation should fare better in situations where cooperative individuals have more social connections (higher degree) than defective individuals, as their higher connectedness potentially could help them propagate their strategy.
+Such effects could play an important role for the evolution of cooperation, but they are currently not well understood.